Macular Degeneration Diagnosis

 WET MACULAR DEGENERATION TREATMENT OPTIONS

-Treating Exudative Macular Degeneration (Wet AMD) has evolved over the years from a destructive treatment that damaged the area it was attempting to treat to a truly revolutionary therapy that for the first time allows ophthalmologists to halt the progression of the disease without damaging the cells of the macula that are responsible for seeing.
+At our Stuart office, our wet AMD specialists have seen treatments for macular degeneration improve significantly over the years.
+Treating Exudative Macular Degeneration (Wet AMD) has evolved from a destructive treatment that damaged the area it was attempting to treat to a truly revolutionary therapy that for the first time allows ophthalmologists to halt the progression of the disease without damaging the cells of the macula that are responsible for seeing.

 In years past, a thermal “hot” laser therapy destroyed abnormal blood vessels by “burning” it with a high-energy laser.
 Scar tissue formed where treatment occurred, creating a permanent blind spot that might be noticeable in your vision.